kaylyn88/DIGIT_400_Project_2019/readme.md

 ## Penn State Behrend
 ### Digital Media, Arts, & Technology

 This is a site that was created for the senior class Digital Project Design.
 This website is created using Python, Flask, and Jinja Templating.
+Bootstrap was used for many of the buttons on the site and other elements to help keep the site accessible and mobile friendly!

 The name of the site is the *Student Forum* and the url is [studentforum.club](https://studentforum.club/).